Silic0nS0ldier/eslint-config/README.md

 ### 1.0.0

 - [x] Improve dog-fooding experience.
-- [ ] Improve ruleset tests with pass and fail scenarios to permit catching of regressions and breaks from existing style.
+- [ ] Improve ruleset tests with pass and fail scenarios to permit catching of regressions and breaks from existing style.<br/>
+  Refer to https://www.npmjs.com/package/doctrine which opens up testing of config sample validation.
 - [ ] Document code style.
 - [ ] Implement CI.